rururu/rete4frames/doc/api.md

 (retract-fact <fact-id>
 ```
 Retract a facct from the working memory.
--fact-id (integer) - index of the fact in the working memory.
+- fact-id (integer) - index of the fact in the working memory.

 ### 10. Function fire ###
 ```